redis/redis-doc/topics/transactions.md

 sequentially.
 It can never happen that a request issued by another client is served **in the middle** of the execution of a Redis transaction.
-This guarantees that the commands are executed as a single atomic operation.
+This guarantees that the commands are executed as a single isolated operation.

-* Either all of the commands or none are processed.
+* Either all of the commands or none are processed, so a Redis transaction is also atomic.
 The `EXEC` command triggers the execution of all the commands in the transaction, so if a client loses the connection to the server in the context of a transaction before calling the `MULTI` command none of the operations